 Places to Visit in Chiang Mai

 Note: To cover these, it’s advisable to commence with your day trip early in the morning, preferably at 8 A.M.
-It’s highly recommended you check out your visa requirements for Thailand to plan a trip with confidence and clarity.
+It’s highly recommended you check out your visa requirements for Thailand and have a proper car insurance to plan a trip with confidence and clarity.

 Wat Phra Singh